leros/Udacity-Lyft-Perception-Challenge/readme.md

 ### Analysis
 - It's a semantic segmentation problem.
 [Here](https://github.com/tangzhenyu/SemanticSegmentation_DL) is a good summary of the cutting-edge research, papers, and codes on this topic.
-- For this task, only three types of objects should be identified: vehicle, road, and all others, so it's a pixel-wise ternary classification problem.
+- For this task, only three types of objects need to be identified: vehicle, road, and all others, so it's a pixel-wise ternary classification problem.
-- It's an extension of the Semantic Segmentation project.
+- It's an extension of the [Semantic Segmentation](https://github.com/leros/Self-Driving-Car-Semantic-Segmentation) project.
 - Inferencing speed is as important as the training accuracy/recall.

 ### Solution